 A mission is characterized by its small size and limited resources.
 Parishes, unless the result of a planned split of a large parish, many times began as missions.

-Once again, due to our small size and limited resources, worship services take place in the rectory (priest’s residence) Chapel…what is referred to today by many as a “domestic chapel”.
+Once again, due to our small size and limited resources, worship services take place in the rectory (priest’s residence) Chapel.

 Our Chapel holds about 25 people.
-Holy Mass is celebrated in Latin most Sundays, but even when rarely celebrated in English the canon of the Mass is always in Latin.
+Holy Mass is celebrated in Latin most Sundays.
+When only rarely celebrated in English, the canon of the Mass is always in Latin.
 We use only the rite approved by His Holiness, Pope St. Pius V, often referred to as the Tridentine Rite or just the “Latin” Mass.

 The new “mass”, referred to as the mass of Pope Paul VI or the Novus Ordo mass, is not used.